miladtajvidi/ML-in-Sports-KeisukeFujii/README.md

 # ML-in-Sports-KeisukeFujii
 This repo contains the publicly available papers and articles cited in the "[Machine Leraning in Sports: Open Approach for Next Play Analytics](https://doi.org/10.1007/978-981-96-1445-5)" by Keisuke Fujii as part of the SpringerBriefs in Computer Science.<br>
-The purpose of this repo is to serv as a complimentary resource for ease of access when you're reading the book.
+The purpose of this repo is to serve as a complimentary resource for ease of access when you're reading the book.
 Please contact me know if you're one of the authors and want your papers' links removed.
 Please note that the hyperlink titles only include references titles and the year published in order to make your search convenient.
 Please remember to cite them properly in your works.
 Please give this repo a star if you found it helpful!